On this page you can find important arrival information for NON-EU students. Please read it carefully.

 - When should I arrive in Wageningen?

-The courses of period 4 start on February 20.
 It is important to arrive on time in Wageningen.
 We advise you to arrive a few days before the start of the AID.
 This will give you time to arrange things such as registering at the Municipality and opening a bank account.

 - Where can I find Internet and WiFi on campus?